 - Wear low-heeled, safe shoes

-- Eat foods rich in calcium and vitamin D
+- Consume foods rich in calcium and vitamin D

-- Taking supplements that support cartilage regeneration, such asGlucosamine,Chondroitin,MSM Supplements.
+- Take supplements that support cartilage regeneration, such asglucosamine (C6H13NO5)、Chondroitin、MSM supplements。

-4. If you have any symptoms in the bone or joint area, get a proper checkup.
+4. If you have any symptoms in your bones or joints, please get them checked properly.

-5. Exercise regularly. (such as hiking, dancing, and muscle building)
+5. Exercise regularly (such as hiking, dancing, and muscle training).

-6. Avoid bad habits such as smoking and drinking.
+6. Avoid bad habits such as smoking and drinking alcohol.

-7. If you are over 45 years old, avoid sudden falls.
-Assistive devices are required to ensure safe living at home.
+7. If you are over 45 years of age, you must avoid sudden falls.
+Use assistive devices to ensure safety in your home.

 -